-Dormant (before flower or leaf buds break)

-Management Amount of Formulation · · · · · · Pest/Problem Options per Acre Effectiveness REI PHI Comments Exobasidium leaf and fruit spot Exobasidium.
-Current r o make oil applications as early in the dormant period as Canopy management Е Observations suggest that this disease is most severe in areas of poor air circulation, where overgrown, dense bushes and surrounding vegetation trap humid air.
-Pruning to a more open canopy, removal of surrounding vegetation and good field drainage may all be beneficial. lime sulfur (various) 5 gallons per acre in 50-70 gallons of total spray volume E 48 hrs 0 days Apply at delayed dormant 1-2 weeks before leaf and/or flower buds begin to break.
+Dormant (be efore flower o r leaf buds break) Pest/Problem Management Options Amount of Formulation per Acre Effectiveness REI PHI Comments Exobasidium leaf and fruit spot This disease causes spots on berries averaging 1⁄4 inch in diameter.
+Spots remain green and do not ripen, may be tinged red, and may show sparse white fungal growth.
+Fruit spots do not rot, but remain firm and green.
+Similar-sized light green spots occur on the leaves, and affected spots on leaves are white underneath due to dense fungal growth.
+This disease occurs sporadically but can cause significant yield loss.
+To see images, visit The North Carolina Blueberry Journal: http://bit.ly/13NODOp Dormant oil applications exacerbate Exobasidium.
+Current recommendations are to make oil applications as early in the dormant period as between oil and lime-su o make on apprearious as early in the dominant period as Canopy management Е 40.1 Observations suggest that this disease is most severe in areas of poor air circulation, where overgrown, dense bushes and surrounding vegetation trap humid air.
+Pruning to a more open canopy, removal of surrounding vegetation and good field drainage may all be beneficial. lime sulfur (various) 5 gallons per acre in 50-70 gallons of total spray volume Е 48 hrs 0 days Apply at delayed dormant 1-2 weeks before leaf and/or flower buds begin to break.
 Exobasidium is not specifically on lime sulfur labels .
 However, when applied for Phomopsis, suppression of Exobasidium has been observed. calcium polysulfide FRAC M2 (Sulforix, Lime Sulfur Ultra) 1 to 2 gallons per 100 gallons, Apply at 100- 150 gpa total spray volume Е 48 hrs 0 days Do not use within 14 days of an oil spray or when temperatures are above 85°F. Burning of foliage may occur during periods of warm temperatures.
-Bagworm Bagworms should not be confused with fall webworms, which are tan, fuzzy caterpillars that feed in groups and cover branches with extensive white silk webbing.
-Bagworms make a 2 to 4 inch case or "bag" from dried leaves, sticks, and other plant parts, which contain Remove and dispose of cases E Bagworm cases should be removed prior to April, before eggs hatch.
+Bagworm pillars that feed in groups and cover branches with ied leaves, sticks, and other plant parts, which contain Remove and dispose of cases Е Bagworm cases should be removed prior to April, before eggs hatch.